Definition

 Qualitative data collection methods

-Qualitative data is often collected through direct or indirect observation, or by asking open-ended questions.
-Popular collection methodologies include the following:
+Qualitative data is often collected through direct or indirect observation or by asking open-ended questions.
+Popular data collection methodologies include the following:

-A quantitative research marketer might try to understand customer behavior by looking at what a specific customer bought, when they made the purchase, where they made the purchase and how much they paid.
+For example, a quantitative researcher might try to understand customer behavior by looking at what products a group of customers bought, when they made their purchases, where they made those purchases and how much they paid.

-In contrast, a qualitative researcher might seek to understand the same customer's behavior by looking at who the customer is in terms of the entire population, how they researched their purchase and why they made the decision to purchase one brand over the other.
+In contrast, a qualitative researcher might seek to understand the behavior of a subgroup of those customers by examining who they are in relation to the entire population, how they researched their purchases and why they made the decision to purchase one brand over the other.

 Qualitative and quantitative data as complements

-After coding for frequent themes in the loyal customer interviews, the market researcher might notice the majority of the interviews included the theme of superior customer service.
-From there, they might go back into data from their customer service platform and pull the response times by customers, as well as a measure of their brand loyalty.
-They might be able to correlate fast response times with higher loyalty, thus establishing that fast response time is a key factor in establishing and maintaining loyal customers.
+From their analysis, they might realize that the majority of the interviews reflect the theme of superior customer service.
+From this realization, the researchers might go back into data from the company's customer service platform and pull the response times by customers, as well as a measure of their brand loyalty.
+They might then be able to correlate fast response times with higher loyalty, thus establishing that fast response time is a key factor in establishing and maintaining loyal customers.

 Qualitative data analysis